Configure subagents

 max_turns(hard stop — avoids runaway recursion).

-task is on the disallowed_tools list by default, so subagents can't spawn further subagents.
+Neither task nor task_batch is ever in a subagent's tool allowlist (subagents only get the tools named in their tools: list), so subagents can't spawn further subagents.
 This is intentional; one level of delegation is almost always enough.

 Related